pvico/RX-Dual-Power/README.md

 ## Configuring the RX Dual Power

-**TBD**

-Using buttons or by programming through the S.Port connector.
+Using buttons or by programming through the S.Port connector: **TBD**

 ## Electronic circuit